Compressor Equipment in the Oil and Gas Industry

 In the same vein, the circular movement of the impeller or its centrifugal force increases the velocity of the gas which is then transported to a duct section.
 The latter converts the velocity energy to static pressure.

-It is also worthy to note that the pressure ratio of rotary compressors is fixed which is why the pressure output is always constant.
+It is also worth noting that the pressure ratio of rotary compressors is fixed which is why the pressure output is always constant.

 2. Reciprocating Compressor: